rbaumgarten/xlt-testsuite-documentation/README.md

     [img-test-pyramid]

-## Development

-_While shopping with your web browser at a shop you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

-With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

-- **Identify** the workflow you want to simulate by making a informal list of page interactions.
-- **Search** for all interactions in the according modules inside of the test suite.
-- **Create** a new testcase and drag and drop the needed scripts in the fitting order inside and specify all needed variables.
-You may also add local variables at the test package by right-clicking the tests packages and select "Manage Test Data".
-- **Run** your tests as often as you like and enjoy the automized test execution with a warm cup of coffee and fluffy feeling of happiness!

-## Scripting
+## Examples

-In the following there are several examples to showcase possible ways for parameter handling and pattern matching strategies for string operations by utilization of regular expressions.
+In the following there are several scripting examples to showcase possible ways for parameter handling and pattern matching strategies for string operations by utilization of regular expressions.

 #### Remove trailing whitespace (ex: totals shipping)